iamhenrika/project-2-mern-app/README.md

 ---

-For my final project within the Per Scholas Software Engineering course I will be completing a (film) blogging app (eventually) using the MERN stack.
+For my final project within the Per Scholas Software Engineering course I will be completing a (film review) blogging app (eventually) using the MERN stack.
 There have been a couple of ups and down but I've viewed several tutorials and started the project over a couple of times trying to implement the technics that I've learned.

 ---